j-kincaid/2023-cocktails-refresh/README.md

-# 2023-cocktails-refresh

-### It's time to refresh the Coding & Cocktails website!
-The Cocktails Leadership Team has made the following requests:
+**It's time to refresh the Coding & Cocktails website!
+The Cocktails Leadership Team has made the following requests:**

 | Feature to Change | Refresh Request | Possible solutions |